 There are a variety of approaches to synthesizing the effect of a reverberant space.
 Approaches based on direct measurement of a particular room response (convolution techniques) tend to be less extensible and computationally expensive, though possible using special purpose hardware.
 The use of three-dimensional physical modeling techniques is also limited by computational requirements.
 Most current work in simulating reverberation is based on ``physically- and perceptually-informed'' techniques that seek to create parametrically-controllable systems.
-These models can produce very good reverberant responses though they cannot reproduce actual room reflection characteristics in an exact sense.
+These models can produce very good reverberant responses though they generally cannot be made to correlate with actual room measurements.

 Transfer function approach to reverberation simulation for three sources and one listener.

 - For the three source, one listener setup depicted in Fig. 9, the output signals would be computed via six convolutions:

 where hij[n] is an FIR filter representation of the impulse response from source j to ear i and Mij is the length of the filter.

 - For impulse responses of one second (appropriate when the t60 = 1 second) and a sample rate fs = 50 kHz, each filter would require 50,000 multiplies and additions per sample or 2.5 billion multiply-adds per second.
 For three sources and two listening points (ears), this corresponds to 30 billion operations per second.